 Names: Per Flora of North America V. pedatifida is considered the main species of Prairie Violet, with the synonym V. palmata var. pedatifida considered subsidiary to that name.
 Some authorities continue to list V. palmata var. pedatifida, as the species found in Minnesota, but the U of M Herbarium follows the Flora.
 The genus Viola is the Latin name for various sweet-scented flowers.
 The older species name palmata, means 'palmate' like a stretched out hand.
 The name, pedatifida, means 'cut like a bird's foot', which reflects some of the common names due to the shape of the leaf sections resembling the spread claws of a bird's foot.
 The author names for the plant classification are: ‘G.Don’ refers to George Don (1798-1856) Scottish botanist who collected specimens in Brazil, the West Indies and Sierra Leone.
 His main publication was the 4 volume A General System of Gardening and Botany.
 Additional work was added by ‘Cronquist’ who was Arthur Cronquist (1919-1992) American botanist, specialist on composites, whose major work was on development of the “Cronquist System”, a taxonomic system for flowering plants, now widely adopted.

 Above: Prairie Violet flower with white in the throat, 3 lower petals bearded, and violet nectar guide lines on the lower petal.
-Photo ©Merle R. Black, University of Wisconsin.
+Photo ©Merle R. Black, Wisconsin Flora.
 Drawing demonstrating the fan-shaped arrangement of leaves from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: Typical leaf structure of V. pedatifida.
-Photo ©Merle R. Black, University of Wisconsin, Steven's Point.
+Photo ©Merle R. Black, Wisconsin Flora.
 The second photo shows one of the few remaining plants at Eloise Butler with the flower just opening.
 Note the arch in stem behind the flower.

-Below: 1st photo - Comparison of the bearded flower of Prairie Violet, V. pedatifida (photo ©Christopher Noll, University of Wisconsin) with (2nd photo) that of the Bird's-foot Violet, V. pedata (photo ©Mark Mittelstadt, University of Wisconsin).
+Below: 1st photo - Comparison of the bearded flower of Prairie Violet, V. pedatifida (photo ©Christopher Noll, Wisconsin Flora) with (2nd photo) that of the Bird's-foot Violet, V. pedata (photo ©Mark Mittelstadt, Wisconsin Flora).

 Below: Former Curator Martha Crone maintained a large bed of Prairie Bird's-foot Violets.
 Following her tenure, Ken Avery continued to maintain it for some years.
 Eventually the bed died out and only a remnant of plants remain today.
 Photo from a Kodachrome taken by Martha Crone on June 2, 1950.